 Classes in the group are held in the practice room on the ground floor of Therapiezentrum Eilbek (Conventstrasse 12, 22089 Hamburg).
 The nearest underground station is Wartenau (line U1), the nearest urban railway station is Landwehr (lines S1 and S11).
 There is a small (!) parking lot in front of the building.
 Inside the Therapiezentrum there are changing rooms, toilets and showers.
 Individual lessons can be held according to prior arrangement.

+You do not need any previous experience.
 Please do not hesitate to contact us if you are interested, and come by for a free trial month!
 The best date to join is always the first (or second) Wednesday, Friday or Saturday of the month, because we start a new topic then.
 After the trial lessons you can choose between different types of memberships.
 Training weapons are provided, so you only need sportswear (indoor shoes optional) and drinking water.
 Fencing masks and possibly other protective equipment are only necessary for the advanced level classes.

 Hi, my name is Cornelius Berthold and I am Dimicator Schola's fencing coach and person responsible.
 I started Olympic fencing in 2004 (and still practise it!) and got into HEMA via medieval re-enactment fighting.
 I trained historical wrestling, dagger and long sword with the Blossfechter zu Chemnitz.
 There I also taught sword & buckler (according to MS I.33), military saber of the 19th century (August Fehn) and Italian rapier of the early 17th century (Nicoletto Giganti).
 Since 2016 I have been fencing and teaching in Hamburg, most prominently at Dimicator.
 I hold a C-licence as a sports fencing instructor.
 My specialities are attention to effective and healthy body mechanics, precision and – this is not contradictory – playful exercises instead of dull repetitions.